oshashera/Academia-Vault-M2-/🌳 Stage ECOBIO/Landscape metrics, continuous or not.md

 | Stdi          | Texture direction index         | Relative dominance of Std over other directions of texture                                               |
 | Str20, Str 37 | Texture aspect ratio 20 and 37% | Ratio of fastest to slowest decay to correlation 20% and 37%, respectively, of autocorrelation function  |
 **Hybrid metrics**
+"The metrics in the *hybrid metrics category measure both amplitude and spatial arrangement* and include measures such as the ratio of “vertical” to horizontal slope change (Sdq and Sdq6) as well as second-derivative measures curvature (Ssc) and the surface area ratio (Sdr) of an environmental gradient.
+An ecological application of the hybrid metric Sdq (slope) for a forest canopy cover gradient surface could provide an indication of the severity of change in canopy cover in certain areas of the landscape.
+Areas with abrupt change would have high Sdq values while areas with gradual transitions would present low Sdq values."

 | Symbol | Name                        | Description                                                               |
 | ------ | --------------------------- | ------------------------------------------------------------------------- |